 Is this fair?

-- You can’t always prevent accidents occurring from employees’ own bad judgement or dangerous risk-taking behaviour, though again, it would be down to you as the employer to evidence that you had provided training and made them well aware of the risks.
+- You can’t always prevent accidents from occurring due to employees’ own poor judgment or dangerous risk-taking behaviour, though again, it would be down to you as the employer to demonstrate that you had provided training and made them well aware of the risks.

 - As long as you can satisfy that test – that you did everything that could reasonably be expected of you to prevent such an incident – then you will not be liable.